0xPolygon/edge-contracts/docs/interfaces/root/staking/ICustomSupernetManager.md

 function addGenesisBalance(uint256 amount) external nonpayable
 ```

-premine is used to specify premine information for genesis accounts on the Supernets.
+addGenesisBalance is used to specify genesis balance information for genesis accounts on the Supernets.
 It is applicable only in case Supernets native contract is mapped to a pre-existing rootchain ERC20 token.